This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 It is generally best to use paint with a flat or matte finish on the ceiling.
 These types of paint have a non-reflective finish that is good at hiding imperfections and will not produce a glare when the light is on.

 Best Paint Sheen for Kitchen Cabinets

-The sheen of paint that you choose for your kitchen cabinets can have a big impact on the overall look of the space.
+The sheen of paint you choose for your kitchen cabinets can greatly impact the overall look of the space.
 Here are a few options to consider: